TheOnlyZac/TheOnlyZac/README.md

 ## Hi, I'm Zac!

 I'm a Computer Science undergraduate at UMass Boston.
-Here you will find some websites, games, and utilities I've created.
-If you have any questions, suggestions, feedback, or requests, feel free to contact me!
+Here you'll find some apps, games, and utilities I've created.
+If you have any questions, suggestions, or feedback, feel free to contact me!

+### Portfolio

+To check out my portfolio projects, visit https://zac.boston.

 ### Skills